-The best way to get around in Atlantic City is with your own two feet -- most attractions are within walking distance.
-If you're worn out from walking, you can hop on the AC's Jitney minibuses or be pushed along the Boardwalk in a shaded rolling chair.
+The best way to get around in Atlantic City is on your own two feet – most attractions are within walking distance of one another.
+If you're worn out from walking, you can hop on the AC's Jitney minibuses or be pushed along the boardwalk in a shaded rolling chair.
 Cars are convenient in Atlantic City as well, especially if you'll be traveling beyond the city limits.
-Rental agencies have offices in both of the nearby airports; the Atlantic City International Airport (ACY) is about 15 miles from downtown AC while the Philadelphia International Airport (PHL) is an hour's drive by car or bus.
+Rental agencies have offices in both of the nearby airports; the Atlantic City International Airport (ACY) is about 15 miles northwest of downtown AC while the Philadelphia International Airport (PHL) is around 65 miles northwest.

 The Atlantic City Jitney is inexpensive and runs 24 hours a day.
-This group of minibuses operates along Pacific Avenue and makes stops at casinos and major attractions in the city.
+The minibuses operate along Pacific Avenue and make stops at casinos and major attractions in the city.

 A throwback to the boardwalk's Victorian era, the rolling chairs are a bit of a novelty mode of transport.
 The operators will push you anywhere on the boardwalk, and this option is great for travelers with sore feet.
 Expect to pay for it though: It's a charge by the block, with a minimum fare of $5.